 The Royal Academy of Dance (RAD) was founded in 1920 with a single purpose: to raise the standards of dance teaching in the UK.
 100 years later, excellence in dance teaching is still at the heart of everything they do.
 Today, the RAD is a world-leading dance, education, and training organization, with dance teachers and students in 85 countries, enriching the world’s arts and cultural communities.
 From three to 93-year olds, the RAD believes in the transformative power of dance to enhance our health and happiness.

-Each year nearly a quarter of a million candidates participate in the RAD exams.
+Each year nearly a quarter of a million candidates participate in the RAD examinations.
 The exams are optional and intended to promote and enhance a student’s knowledge, understanding, and appreciation for dance, as well as give them the opportunity to set personal goals and achievements in dance, and to be recognized and rewarded for their achievement.

 RAD offers not just one, but three different types of examinations – Graded Exam, Class Award, and Solo Performance Award.
 All of the exam options are structured to accommodate growing bodies and all stages of a student’s development.